tylercooksrice/cse15l-lab-reports/lab-report-4.md

 - To edit the ListExamples.java file, we used vim and with the help of tab to autocomplete our argument.
 With the press of the <Enter> key we were presented with the ListExamples.java file.
 Using / to find index1, we were able to find it quickly after typing 9n after pressing Enter.
 Upon finding index1, we pressed on e to bring us to the end of the variable, and with x, we deleted 1 from index1 and with i, we entered in 2 for 1 and pressed < Esc > to save the insert change.
-With :wq, we saved our changes into the ListExamples.java file.
+With `:wq`, we saved our changes into the ListExamples.java file.

 Step 8: Run the tests, demonstrating that they now succeed